dcnieho/GlassesViewer/manual.md

 ![](screenshots/035.png)

-As the interface indicates, for streams created by GazeCode, there is no event code to select for further coding.
+As the interface indicates, for streams created by GazeCode, there is no event code to select for further coding (note that it does not matter if you select the event category to code or not, it doesn't do anything).
 So press the `Use selection` button to continue.
 You are now asked to indicate in what event stream to store the coding you will produce:

 ![](screenshots/036.png)